babashka/cli/README.md

   --foo <val> You know what this is.
 ```

-You can also choose collect and then report all detected errors (see `babashka.cli-test/error-fn-test` for an example of this).
+You can also choose to collect and then report all detected errors (see `babashka.cli-test/error-fn-test` for an example of this).

 ## Adding default args